chetanverma16/react-portfolio-template/README.md

 # The Data can be customise in the src/yourdata.js

 This repo contains an easy-to-customize personal portfolio template that was created with React.
 It is lightweight and fully responsive, as well as comes with the Awesome Animations.

 ## Features
 * Production Ready
 * Fully Responsive
-* Easy To Cusotomise and personalise
+* Easy To Customize and Personalise
-* Amazing Animation
+* Amazing Animations
 * Minimal & Modern Design

 ## How to use